top of page

 • I should have been better informed about what the cold could do to my body before actually swimming in it, there should have been no surprises, cold shock and peripheral vasoconstriction are both well-documented phenomena;

 • I should never have swum off without first (a) allowing cold shock to pass and (b) performing a self-check to weigh in on any concerns.
-I was too inexperienced at the time to predict and mitigate my own physiological responses to cold;
+I was too inexperienced at the time to predict and mitigate my own physiological responses to cold; and

-• If I had been experiencing cardiac distress, or if I had accidently inhaled water into my lungs as a result of the gasping from cold shock, I likely would have been screwed, I was alone and possibly too far from shore to avoid drowning.
+• If I had been experiencing cardiac distress, or if I had accidentally inhaled water into my lungs as a result of the gasping from cold shock, I likely would have been screwed, I was alone and possibly too far from shore to avoid drowning.

 Sure, that last point about being careful is true of any open water swim, but these were physiological reactions specific to cold water.
 This can’t be stressed enough, cold impacts your body differently and brings with it other considerations.
 And that’s what got us really thinking about how to continue swimming cold but do so as safely as possible.
 If I had been screwed, it was early October, beach lifeguards and rescue equipment were long gone – how would an extraction from the water have taken place, would it have been faster to drive to a hospital or dial 911, and how far were we from any emergency services anyhow?
 We had no clue.

 So I mapped it out: 23km.
 We also realized that while Meech Lake is a lovely place to swim, getting there can be tricky; one has to drive slowly through the park along a narrow 2-lane roadway, being careful of cyclists and watchful for wildlife.
 As well, in the fall there are numerous events and festivals that draw cars and crowds.
-We decided accessibility was a critical consideration, and nixed Meech Lake as a late season cold-water venue.
+We decided accessibility was an important consideration, and nixed Meech Lake as a late season cold-water venue.
 We were training for distance, not just dipping.
 Over the next couple of months, we scouted other locations, ran into other issues, and finally settled on a small windsurfer’s cove off the Ottawa River.
-We just have to keep an eye out for kite-surfers, fall brings them out in hoards, but they’re pretty chill and we keep respectful distance from one another.
-We eventually went back to Meech in the years that followed, but it was the right decision for our first year of really cold swim training.
+We just have to keep an eye out for kite-surfers, fall winds brings them out in hoards, but they’re pretty chill and we keep a respectful distance from one another.
+We eventually went back to Meech in the years that followed, but avoiding it was the right decision for our first year of really cold swim training.

 Method/speed of entry into water